 }

-In the construct method, form and url helper are loaded. 'uri' and 'validation' services are also loaded.
+In the construct method, the 'form' and the 'url' helpers are loaded. 'uri' and 'validation' services are also loaded.
 Then an instance of the model is created. index() method is executed by default in a controller.
-In this method it just loads the view to display registration form.
+In this method, it loads the view to display the registration form.

 Controller Method register()

-In this method we will do all the validations for the various input fields in the form.
+In this method, we will do CodeIgniter 4 input validation for the input fields in the form.

-If the form is submitted, it does validation for the input fields using validation rules.
-If validation fails, it reloads the view with error message displayed.
+If the form is submitted, it validates the input fields using validation rules.
+If validation fails, it reloads the view with an error message displayed.
 But if all fields are validated successfully, this method inserts the data in the table using the model.
 Let's see the code for register() method.

 if ($this->request->getMethod() === 'post') {